abauzac/nightwatch-typescript/readme.md

 # Install

-Assuming you have node, typescript and typings installed globally :
+Assuming you have node, typescript installed globally :
 * `npm update`
-* `typings install`

 # How to launch